Suborder Trogiomorpha

 Valenzuela indicator Mockford 1969

-Size: ~ 4 mm, Range outside Texas: Florida, Georgia, Cuba, Habitat: found on various trees including oaks, palms and
+Size: ~ 4 mm, Range outside Texas: Florida, Georgia, and Cuba.
+Habitat: found on various trees including oaks, palms and

 on Sapnish moss.